 I’m reading a great book at the moment called ‘Fat Loss Happens on a Monday’ written by Josh Hills and Dan John.
 In it, it speaks about the quantity, quality and ratio of food we eat.
 It says that if we’re looking at just numbers on a scale, then it’s all down to the quantity of food that we eat (ie. Calories in versus calories out, portion sizes etc).
 The less we eat, the less we’ll weigh.
 The more we eat, the more we weigh!
 The quantity of food we eat equates directly to the amount you weigh.

-Although I knew all this information already, when it was put in to the above terms it suddenly made even more sense.
+Although I knew all this information already, when it was put into the above terms it suddenly made even more sense.
 So, know what your goals are.
-Do you want to lose weight (look at quantity!)? do you want to ‘tone up’ then look at quality!
+Do you want to lose weight (look at quantity!)? do you want to ‘tone up’ then look at the quality!
 And if you want to lose weight and tone up whilst feeling pretty full then we need to go for a mixture of all 3!
 Simples!!…..